zhaotao1994/my-maven-archetype-webapp/README.md

 ## Maven Webapp Archetype
-`maven-archetype-webapp` is an archetype which generates a sample Maven webapp project:
+`my-maven-archetype-webapp` is an archetype which generates a sample Maven webapp project:

     project
     |-- pom.xml